-1. Continue maintenance of the Trustee hydrocarbon database by updating the database with new information and continue the sample archiving procedures developed under NRDA.

-2. Continue interpretation of hydrocarbon data, including new data products for principal investigators, resources managers, synthesis products, FOIA as needed and to apply PAH source ID Model to samples collected.

-3. Provide new software updates of the publicly accessible database.
+- 1. Continue maintenance of the Trustee hydrocarbon database by updating the database with new information and continue the sample archiving procedures developed under NRDA. - 2.
+Continue interpretation of hydrocarbon data, including new data products for principal investigators, resources managers, synthesis products, FOIA as needed and to apply PAH source ID Model to samples collected. - 3.
+Provide new software updates of the publicly accessible database.
+This includes assessing the state of the Visual Basic "front end" to the public version (EVTHD).